MahmoudSayed216/UNet-Assignment/readme.md

-# Before reading, you can find training logs and inference images in the MAIN NOTEBOOK.ipynb
+# Before reading, you can find training logs and inference images in the `MAIN NOTEBOOK.ipynb`

 # Skip Connections Experimentations

+## Training setup

+- 3 levels UNet
+- lr: 0.001
+- epochs: 120
+- batch_size: 16
+- reduce lr on plateau:
+  - lr_reduction_factor: 0.7
+  - reduce_on_plateau_patience: 10

 UNets (by design) lose spatial information with downsampling.